Tech Talk: Priya Tripathy - How global connectivity creates client solutions that work

 Whatʼs next for your team?

-A strategic initiative is underway to expand BBH’s ETF technology capabilities through a services based approach.
-This work represents an important step in how the firm continues to evolve its technology offerings to better support ETFs and meet client needs, with a focus on scalability, flexibility, and long term growth.
+One thing I’m excited about is the continued expansion of BBHʼs ETF technology capabilities.
+This work represents an important step in how the firm continues to evolve its technology offerings to support the growth of ETFs and deliver solutions for clients, with a focus on scalability, flexibility, and long-term growth.

 As of June 15, 2022 Internet Explorer 11 is not supported by BBH.com.